yyd19920013/yyd-vue-pc/README.md

-This is a patient project.
+This is a vue.js project.